top of page

 How to get from Jeju city to Seogwipo:

-As mentioned before, your only modes of transport to get around the island is by having your own rented car or by bus (taxi is an option if you have the money for that).
+As mentioned before, you're only modes of transport to get around the island is by having your own rented car or by bus (taxi is an option if you have the money for that).
 For us we headed straight from Jeju Airport to Seogwipo, so we got on bus 181 that departed from the airport.
-Depending on your situation though, your best bet would be to use the Naver app (koreas version of google maps) and catch the required bus or buses to your accommodation in Seogwipo.
+Depending on your situation though, your best bet would be to use the Naver app (Koreas version of google maps) and catch the required bus or buses to your accommodation in Seogwipo.

 Day 5 - Exploration and Nanta Comedy Cooking Show

 Depending what time you arrive, you can either spend the day exploring some of Jeju cities touristy spots such as the Yongduam rock or shop around at Dongmun Traditional Market.
 Something you can't miss however is the very entertaining Nanta Comedy Cooking Show.
 This was Bree and I's favourite activity in Jeju and the best part is that the show is performed through expressions and not words.
 Therefore non native speakers can still enjoy the show!
+To book your tickets, click here!

 Day 6 - Day trip to Udo Island